TomaszKiapsnia/TomaszKiapsnia.github.io/_posts/2020-10-09-[ENG]DQDD-means-quality-first.markdown

 # DWH i BI
-In the world of data warehouses and BI system, especially on database side, when we are writing custom data aggregations, it's difficult to use TDD in exactly the same shape.
+In the world of data warehouses and BI system, especially on database side, when we are writing custom data aggregations, it's difficult to use TDD in exactly the same shape as in OOP.
 However, we can use a technique, which I've called Data Quality Driven Development (DQDD).

 DQDD can be used when we are processing data from a source to destination.
 So always actually.
 Looking at transformation of data and joins to other tables during processing, we can